 Not only did the civil rights icon deliver speeches on the urgency of achieving equal access to the ballot but he also gave powerful addresses on the topics of poverty, the war in Vietnam and racial integration in the U.S. The legacy behind those and other sentiments he expressed in life has only magnified since his assassination more than a half-century ago.

-To further recognize King’s greatness and his inimitable gift of oration, keep reading to revisit five of his greatest speeches of all time.
+To further recognize King’s greatness and his inimitable gift of speaking persuasively and knowledgeably, keep reading to revisit five of his greatest speeches of all time.

 1. I Have A Dream.
 This is one of the most well-known and referred to speeches in modern American history.

 2. Why I am Opposed to the War In Vietnam.
-Many people forget about King’s strong anti-war stance.
+Too often, people forget about King’s strong anti-war stance.
 Many of the reasons he opposed the war in Vietnam relate to the subsequent conflicts in Gaza and Iraq.